 By Ange Aboa and Tim Cocks

-Witnesses and fighters from both sides said on Tuesday that the former rebels, who have controlled northern Ivory Coast since the civil war of 2002-3, had seized Daloa from incumbent leader Laurent Gbagbo's troops.
+Witnesses and fighters from both sides said on Tuesday that the former rebels, who have controlled northern Ivory Coast since the civil war of 2002-3, had seized the western towns of Daloa and Duekoue in overnight fighting.

 Up to one million Ivorians have now fled fighting in Abidjan alone, according to the U.N. refugee agency.
 Others have been uprooted across the country and at least 112,000 have crossed into Liberia to the west.

-Cocoa futures were also lower on Tuesday, down 3.2 percent in London at 1213 GMT, as the market closely watched conflict which has pushed them to 30-year highs in past months.
+Cocoa futures were lower on Tuesday, down 3.3 percent in London at 1346 GMT, as the market closely watched conflict which has pushed them to 30-year highs in past months.

 Unlike the last war, when French peacekeepers stepped in at Duekoue to stop the rebels advancing on San Pedro, world powers are this time furious with Gbabgo for torpedoing the peace process by rejecting the election results.